 (b) whether it is likely that any connection will have to be installed or upgraded to provide the connection services (if any) requested in the access application; and

-(c) if Western Power believes that the electricity transmission network will have to be augmented to provide the access services requested or a new connection will have to be installed or an existing connection augmented to provide the connection services (if any) requested, then whether or not a capital contribution will be required of the user under regulation 12 and, if so, an indication of the likely amount of that capital contribution.
+(c) if the corporation believes that the electricity transmission network will have to be augmented to provide the access services requested or a new connection will have to be installed or an existing connection augmented to provide the connection services (if any) requested, then whether or not a capital contribution will be required of the user under regulation 12 and, if so, an indication of the likely amount of that capital contribution.

+[Part B amended in Gazette 31 Mar 2006 p.
+1337.]

 Schedule 3 — Terms of an access offer

 [r.
 11(3)]